holisticon/blog.camunda.org/content/post/2017/03/feel-scala.md

 The Camunda DMN engine includes a [built-in FEEL engine](https://docs.camunda.org/manual/latest/reference/dmn11/feel/) which can be used for input entries of a decision table.
 Currently, this FEEL engine can not be used for other expressions (e.g., output entries, literal expressions) and only supports a limited set of data types and operators.

 The new community extension brings a completely new FEEL engine which has the goal to fill the gaps.
 It supports all data types, all operators, built-in functions and can be used for input entries (i.e., unary tests) and any other expression.
-So it might be interesting for applications that uses DMN intensively to model complex decisions and especially for decision literal expression.
+So it might be interesting for applications that use DMN intensively to model complex decisions and especially for decision literal expressions.

 # Why Scala?